9 English Spring idioms

 A flower-decorated infographic with definitions and sentence examples of the 9 spring-related idioms listed on this page.

-More sentence examples
+More spring idioms sentence examples

 It can be very helpful to read several example sentences when you learn a new idiom.
 Below, you'll find more examples for each idiom from the info-graphic: